 - The PMO project managers write an executive summary for each project request based on the research and feasibility information.

-- All BCO-approved requests are sent to the CIO.
+- All requests are sent to the Chief Information Officer (CIO).
 The CIO will use a rubric to assess these project requests.
 The 20 project requests that score the highest will be brought to the Project Prioritization Team (the EBCOs) for consideration.